Information Design for Congested Social Services: Optimal Need-Based Persuasion: Introduction

 \subsection{Related Work}

 Our work relates to and contributes to several streams of literature.

 \textit{Information Design: } Like ours, in many other settings service providers and platforms have access to more information than their customers.
 As such, informational aspects of service and platform operations have been studied in many applications.
 Adopting the framework of Bayesian persuasion pioneered by \citet{kamenica}, \citet{lingenbrink2018signaling} and \citet{drakopoulos2018persuading} study effectiveness of information design for influencing the customers' time of purchase in order to maximize the platform's revenue.
 In a similar context, \citet{kuccukgul2019engineering} study information design for time-locked sales campaigns on online platforms.
-In their setting, the customers are uncertain about a product's value and the platform seeks to influence their purchase decision by strategically sharing information about previous customers' actions, with the goal of maximizing its own revenue.
 Focusing on two-sided platforms, \citet{bimpikis2020information} examine the impact of information design on supply-side decisions towards the goal of increasing platform's revenue. \citet{kremer} and \citet{crowdsourcing} focus on information design in a sequential learning setting with the goal of maximizing social welfare.
 In the context of misinformation on social platforms, \citet{candogan-drakopoulos} study how the platform can optimally signal the content accuracy while incentivizing desirable levels of user engagement in the presence of positive network externalities.
-(See also \citep{candogan2019persuasion} which designs optimal signaling mechanism for incentivizing product adoption on a social network.)
-Outside the framework of Bayesian persuasion, for dynamic contests, \citet{bimpikis2019designing} show that the information disclosure policy used to inform participants about the status of competition substantially impacts the outcome.
-In the context of social learning, \citet{acemoglu2017fast} study different mechanisms for sharing information from online reviews---in the form of rating systems---in a sequential Bayesian learning model and characterize their corresponding learning rates. \citet{kanoria2017facilitating} show that a two-sided matching platform can significantly improve welfare by hiding information about the quality of a user's potential partners.
+Outside the framework of Bayesian persuasion, for dynamic contests, \citet{bimpikis2019designing} show that the information disclosure policy used to inform participants about the status of competition substantially impacts the outcome. \citet{kanoria-saban-facilitating} show that a two-sided matching platform can significantly improve welfare by hiding information about the quality of a user's potential partners.
 In another interesting direction, \citet{nahum} show that in two-sided matching, the presence of experts who can reveal information can lead to an inferior outcome for everyone in two-sided matching even if the use of such experts is optional.